actions-marketplace-validations/ahmadreza-log_daily-dev-jokes/README.md

 This repository uses GitHub Actions to automatically update the README.md every 24 hours with a random joke from closed issues.
 The script:

-1. Fetches all closed issues with "joke" in the title
+1. Fetches all closed issues with the "joke" label (created using the joke template)
+2. Parses the issue template to extract:
+   - The joke text
+   - Optional meme image URL
+   - Language information
-2. Randomly selects one
+3. Randomly selects one joke
-3. Updates the README.md between the `<!--START_SECTION:dev-jokes-->` markers
+4. Updates the README.md between the `<!--START_SECTION:dev-jokes-->` markers with formatted content

 ## Setup